Cylix/cpp_redis/README.md

 ## Special Thanks

+* [Frank Pagliughi](https://github.com/fpagliughi) for adding support of futures to the library
 * [Mike Moening](https://github.com/MikesAracade) for his unexpected and incredible great work aiming to port cpp_redis on Windows!
 * [Tobias Gustafsson](https://github.com/tobbe303) for contributing and reporting issues
 * Alexis Vasseur for reporting me issues and spending time helping me debugging